 Learning About Business (LAB) incorporates project-based learning to inspire and develop entrepreneurial, business minded leaders, in a global, free enterprise environment.
 The foundation of LAB Camp is the development of an entrepreneurial mindset.
 An entrepreneurial mindset is a set of skills that enable people to identify and make the most of opportunities, overcome and learn from setbacks, and succeed in a variety of settings.
 Research shows that an entrepreneurial mindset is valued by employers, boosts educational attainment and performance, and is crucial for creating new businesses.
 No matter your future career, having a strong entrepreneurial mindset will propel you towards future success.

 Georgetown University’s Pre-College Online Program

-Georgetown University is pleased to announce the launch of their new Pre-College Online Program—offering courses that enable high school students 13 and older to explore subjects they may wish to study in college.
-The program is launching with two interesting courses, with more in the works.
+Georgetown University is pleased to announce the launch of their new Pre-College Online Program—offering online courses that enable high school students 13 and older to explore subjects they may wish to study in college.
+Areas of study include: Law, Medicine, International Relations, Entrepreneurship, Politics & Government.

 Perry Outreach Program

 The Perry Virtual Experience is a free, 2.5-hour, interactive online experience for high school and college-aged students who gender-identify as female and are interested in pursuing careers in orthopaedics and/or engineering.
 Participants will hear from women leaders in these fields and dive into online mock orthopaedic surgery simulations and biomechanics experiments.

 Perry Outreach Program alumnae are welcome to register for a PVE session.
 If you are new to the Perry Initiative, participating in the PVE will not disqualify you from a POP at a later date.

 The Summer Scholars program provides scholarships for talented female high school students to participate in a summer academic program at one of our partner programs – some of the most rigorous and selective colleges and universities in the country.